-The average total single premium for each private sector employee enrolled in a health insurance plan was $6,715 in 2018.
+The average single coverage premium for each private sector employee enrolled in a health insurance plan was $6,972 in 2019.
+This was up 3.8% from the prior year MEPS data.
 Table I.C.1 shows average premium by size of company, industry, for-profit vs nonprofit, union establishments vs nonunion, and other breakouts.
-Report on private-sector establishments, from the Medical Expenditure Panel Survey (MEPS) summary tables.
+For companies of less than 10 employees, the average single premium was $7,528 per month.
+Report on private-sector establishments, from the Medical Expenditure Panel Survey (MEPS) Insurance Component summary tables.

-On average, individual premiums were under $600 per month for a plan on last year’s health insurance exchanges, as of February 2019.
-Across all states, the average premium was $594 for the plans selected by individuals.
-About 87% of people received the Advance Premium Tax Credit (APTC) (which is based on income) to bring the net cost to individuals, down to about $80 per month.
-The difference (about $514 per month) is covered by the government (“Obamacare”).
-Average cost varied by state, with 8 states (IN, MA, MI, MN, ND, NM, RI, UT) and DC having average monthly premiums under $500, before factoring in the APTC.
-The best average net costs to individuals receiving the APTC were in OK ($18), NE ($25), IA ($31), UT ($34), MS ($37), and ID ($44 per month).
-Highest average premium states were Wyoming at $943 ($48 with premium tax credit), West Virginia at $928 ($166 with premium tax credit) and Iowa at $913 per month.
-The national average premium of $594.17 per month works out to $7,130 premium cost per year.
-Source report from CMS, August 12, 2019, Early 2019 Effectuated Enrollment Snapshot.
+On average, 2020 individual premiums were under $600 per month for a plan on last year’s health insurance exchanges, as of February 2020.
+Across all states, the average premium in February was $576 for the plans selected by individuals, compared to about $591 in the prior year.
+About 86% of people received the Advance Premium Tax Credit (APTC) (which is based on income) to bring the net cost to individuals, down to about $85 per month.
+The difference (about $492 per month) is covered by the government (“Obamacare”).
+Average cost varied by state.
+Nine (9) states (CO, MA, MI, MN, ND, NM, NV, RI, UT) had average monthly premiums under $500, before factoring in the APTC.
+Highest average premium states were West Virginia at $984 ($170 per month, with premium tax credit), Wyoming at $957 ($42 with premium tax credit) and Iowa at $818 per month ($15 with APTC).
+The national average premium of $576.16 per month works out to $6,914 premium cost per year.
+Source report from CMS, July 23, 2020, Early 2020 Effectuated Enrollment Snapshot.

-Analysis by the American Hospital Association shows that Medicare and Medicaid under-pay the true cost of hospital care by about $77 billion.
-This cost ends up being borne by other payors and commercial insurance.
-Using 2017 data, it is estimated Medicare pays 87 cents on the dollar, and Medicaid also pays 87.
-January 2019 report
+Analysis by the American Hospital Association shows that Medicare and Medicaid under-pay the true cost of hospital care by about $76 billion.
+This cost ends up being borne by other payers and commercial insurance.
+Using 2019 data, it is estimated Medicare pays 87 cents on the dollar, and Medicaid pays 90.
+January 2021 report.

-The Burden of Medical Debt: Results from the Kaiser Family Foundation/New York Times Medical Bills Survey.
+The Burden of Medical Debt: Results from the Kaiser Family Foundation (KFF)/New York Times Medical Bills Survey.
 Data from Sept.
-2015.
-About 1/4 of adults ages 18-64 had difficulty paying household medical bills in the prior 12 months.
+2015 show that about 1/4 of adults ages 18-64 had difficulty paying household medical bills in the prior 12 months.
 By insurance status, more than half of the uninsured had medical bill problems, vs 20% of those who were insured.
 Of those who were insured, 3/4 said the amounts for deductibles, copays and coinsurance were more than they could afford.
-Published January 2016
+Published January 2016.

-Web site by the AFL-CIO permits searches to find CEO compensation in publicly traded companies.
+CEO PayWatch database web site by the AFL-CIO permits searches to find CEO compensation in publicly traded companies.
 Can search by industry sector.
-Select Health Care.
+Select View CEO Pay Data, then Health Care.
 Transparency of CEO pay.
-Easy to use
+Many pharmaceutical company CEOs received over $20 million in annual compensation.
+Easy to use.